Dasharo/docs/docs/dev-proc/source-code-structure.md

 ## New platform support

-Branch for new platform should be created from the most recent commit on the `dasharo/develop` branch.
+Branch for new platform should be created from the most recent commit on the `dasharo` branch.
 If there is justified need to create support for new board at arbitrary non-tagged commit developer should mark this commit with `<platform>_v0.0.0` tag.

 ## Force-pushes rules

-Force-pushes to `dasharo/<platform>_rel_vX.Y.Z`, `dasharo/develop`,
-or `<platform>/<feature>` are forbidden with following exceptions:
+Force-pushes to `<platform>_rel_vX.Y.Z` of `<feature>` are forbidden with the following exceptions:

 * rebasing - when some other PR is merged to target branch before our does, or when upstream's master introduces the same fixes that our branch would